lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

  #### GIN (Graph Isomorphism Network)

- - The graph isomorphism operator from the [How Powerful are Graph Neural Networks?](https://arxiv.org/abs/1810.00826) paper
+ - The graph isomorphism operator from [How Powerful are Graph Neural Networks?](https://arxiv.org/abs/1810.00826)

 This network has a slightly different architecture to the others.
 It is similar to the GCN network however it does not normalise (by degree node) the features of the source nodes.
 It also includes a source's own feature vector in the summation, with a weighting such that it can control how much weight to give to itself compared to other target nodes.